lane711/sonicjs/README.md

 SonicJs can handle most common website building use-cases with ease, but it also positioned to be an enterprise application framework/platform enabling developers to start custom web application projects with a solid foundation.
 This can help significantly reduce the overall effort required for your project.

 SonicJs is also 100% REST API based and therefor a great choice if you are looking for a **Headless CMS** for your mobile app or IoT project.
 All of the content types that you create in the admin interface are instantly exposed as REST end points.
-There is no need to restart the application as required in other NodeJs based Headless.
+There is no need to restart the application as required in other NodeJs based Headless CMS.

 SonicJs is built with love from Orange County California.

 ## Free Forever

 If you are considering using SonicJs for your next web project, its important to know that it shall remain free forever (again similar to Drupal).
-Be wary of "free" open source solutions being built by start-ups or established companies that haven't made this same "free forever" commitment.
+Be wary of other "free" Node.js open source CMS solutions being built by start-ups or established companies that haven't made this same "free forever" commitment.

 If you are interested in reading more about me or the goals and motivation of the project, please check out the "about" page here: https://sonicjs.com/about.